 26 January 2011

-Idaho was stolen on September 26, 1997 from our pasture.
-Fifty-one weeks later we found and brought her home on September 17, 1998.
-This was a miracle in our life and for the people who journeyed the year with us.
+Idaho was stolen on September 26, 1997, from our pasture.
+Fifty-one weeks later, we found and brought her home on September 17, 1998.
+Finding Idaho was a miracle for our lives and the people who journeyed the year with us.
 Countless letters have poured in with congratulations.
 Many of you thought we would never see our horse again.
 We often had the same thought.
 One constant remained in our search for Idaho, hope.

-We always felt that if she had not been slaughtered or put to death somehow, that if we searched long enough she would be found.
+We always felt that we'd find her if she had not been slaughtered or put to death if we searched long enough.
 It would take time and a lot of it.
-We had people all over the USA, Canada and some other countries looking for Idaho The question that kept damping our spirits was if she was alive or not.
-We could not have kept going if we had not received on the Internet, letters from all over the world...daily.
+We had people all over the USA, Canada, and other countries looking for Idaho.
+The question that kept damping our spirits as if she was alive or not.
+We could not have kept going if we had not received letters from all over the world daily on the Internet.

 Let me start at the beginning...

 About the same time Idaho was stolen from our farm, six horses were stolen in surrounding counties.
 We learned this information only because of our hard work.
 Law enforcement agencies do not often communicate across county lines concerning stolen horses.
 We were sure the thieves knew this because they had not stolen more than one horse from each county.

 All stolen horses were within a 40-50 mile radius.
 We have talked with many people who had horses stolen.
 Except for one person, all were families with pleasure horses without any connections with horse trading and sales.

 In one case, a young girl found a man in the pasture with her horse.
 The girl ran to her mom as the man walked to his car, and she recorded the car's license.
 The man had a bucket, lead rope, and halter in his hand.

 You ask, what could he do with a car?
 Cell Phones!
 He gets the horse and calls for the trailer.
 Who would suspect a car?